-structural or functional form restrictions to model the formation of consideration sets and its subsequent effect on choice (see for example Van Nierop et al. (2010); Chiang et al. 1998; Andrews and Srinivasan 1995; Roberts and Lattin 1991).
+There is some existing empirical evidence to support models of limited attention through the formation of consideration sets.
+A large literature, mainly in marketing science, uses explicit structural or functional form restrictions to model the formation of consideration sets and its subsequent effect on choice (see for example ?; ?; ?).
 A small but growing literature in economics uses exclusion restrictions to estimate a consumer demand model with limited attention.
-For example, Goeree (2008) uses advertising expenditure, proxied by media exposure, as an exogenous shifter that affects a consumer's consideration but not her utility.
-Draganska and Klapper (2011) do not impose such a restriction on advertising but treat it as fully exogenous and assume that the consumer's choice set is limited to only the set of brands that she is aware of.
-Kawaguchi et al. (2014) propose an alternative methodology that uses product availability as an exclusion restriction to test for attention.
+For example, ? uses advertising expenditure, proxied by media exposure, as an exogenous shifter that affects a consumer's consideration but not her utility. ? do not impose such a restriction on advertising but treat it as fully exogenous and assume that the consumer's choice set is limited to only the set of brands that she is aware of. ? propose an alternative methodology that uses product availability as an exclusion restriction to test for attention.8